JeanRichard Aquascope 300m diving watch

-Just like the recently presented JeanRichard 2TimeZones Zirconium limited edition wrist watch, the new JeanRichard Aquascope diving watch is delivered in a cushion-shaped case with a pair of crowns at 3 and 9 o’clock positions.
+Just like the recently presented limited-edition 2TimeZones Zirconium, the 2010 Aquascope (refs.
+60140-11-61C-ACHD in black and 60140-11-11A-AC7D in white) sports JeanRichard’s in-house movement and features a cushion-shaped case with a pair of crowns at 3 and 9 o’clock positions.

-The same movement was also used to power the last year’s Diverscope JR1000 model that was also rated for depth up to 300 meters.
+The same movement was also used to power the last year’s Diverscope JR1000 model which was also rated for depths up to 300 meters.

 Photos: JeanRichard